What Makes Community Sport So Important?

 Career & Volunteer Opportunities

 All parts of our community, and by extension our economy, require jobs and people to help out with them.
 The aforementioned report from KPMG found that community sports employ 57,000 people annually in Australia.
-Not only does community sport and recreation create paid opportunities in Australia—it also creates opportunities for volunteer work.
-All of this also contributes to grants and funding for recreation departments.
+Not only does community sport and recreation create paid opportunities—it also creates opportunities for volunteer work.

 We all know there is a tremendous source of pride that comes with sports.
-Not just in our community, but at the state level, and at a federal level, as well!
+Not just in our community, but at a state/provincial level, and at a federal level, as well!
 We all want to cheer on our teams and feel a rush of emotion with each turn a game can take.

 Finally, participating in sports is a good way for children to learn how to problem-solve and overcome adversity or obstacles.
 The learned ability to take on problems and work through them is a valuable skill they will carry with them into adulthood.